World leaders met all week to address global issues. Putin appears to no longer have a seat at the table - KTVZ

 Russian isolation, however, appears even more stark against the backdrop of Xi’s diplomatic tour in Bali and Bangkok this week.

-Though the Biden administration has named Beijing — not Moscow — the “most serious long-term challenge” to the global order, Xi was treated as a valuable global partner by Western leaders, many of whom met with the Chinese leader for talks aimed at increasing communication and cooperation.
+Though US President Joe Biden’s administration has named Beijing — not Moscow — the “most serious long-term challenge” to the global order, Xi was treated as a valuable global partner by Western leaders, many of whom met with the Chinese leader for talks aimed at increasing communication and cooperation.

+Xi had an exchange with US Vice President Kamala Harris, who is representing the US at the APEC summit in Bangkok, at the event on Saturday.
+Harris said in a Tweet after she noted a “key message” from Biden’s G20 meeting with Xi — the importance of maintaining open lines of communication “to responsibly manage the competition between our countries.”

-In an impassioned call for peace delivered to a meeting of business leaders happening alongside the APEC summit in Bangkok Friday, French President Emmanuel Macron appeared to draw a distinction between Russia’s actions and tensions with China.
+And in an impassioned call for peace delivered to a meeting of business leaders alongside the APEC summit on Friday, French President Emmanuel Macron appeared to draw a distinction between Russia’s actions and tensions with China.

 While referencing US-China competition and increasing confrontation in Asia’s regional waters, Macron said: “What makes this war different is that it is an aggression against international rules.
 All countries … have stability because of international rules,” before calling for Russia to come back “to the table” and “respect international order.”

-The urgency of that sentiment was heightened after a Russian-made missile landed in Poland, killing two people on Wednesday, the final day of the G20 summit.
+The urgency of that sentiment was heightened after a Russian-made missile landed in Poland, killing two people on Tuesday, during the G20 summit.
 As a NATO member, a threat to Polish security could trigger a response from the whole bloc.

 A day after that situation, US Secretary of State Antony Blinken pointed to what he called a “split-screen.”

-“What we’re seeing is a very telling split-screen: as the world works to help the most vulnerable people, Russia targets them; as leaders worldwide reaffirmed our commitment to the UN Charter and international rules that benefit all our people.
-President Putin continues to try to shred those same principles,” Blinken told reporters Thursday night in Bangkok.
+“As the world works to help the most vulnerable people, Russia targets them; as leaders worldwide reaffirmed our commitment to the UN Charter and international rules that benefit all our people, President Putin continues to try to shred those same principles,” Blinken told reporters Thursday night in Bangkok.

 Consensus?